-During the previous lectures we got familiar with basic statistics by using the binomial distribution that models the number of “successes” in a sample of \(n\) trials from a population where the success probability is \(p\).
-It is a discrete distribution where the outcome variable can only take discrete values \(0,1,2,\ldots,n\).
+During the previous lectures, we became familiar with some basic statistics related to the binomial distribution that models the number of “successes” in a sample of \(n\) trials from a population where the success probability is \(p\).
+It is a discrete distribution where the outcome variable can only take values from a discrete set \(0,1,2,\ldots,n\).

 Now we move to outcome variables, such as BMI or LDL cholesterol levels, that can take any value in a continuous interval, such as, for example, in the interval (10.0, 150.0) for BMI measured in kg/m\(^2\).